 .

-This series is designed to help supervisors and managers make the most of their staff's performance.
-Most of the web seminars in this series address the unique problems and issues associated with people and performance management.
-Topics range from recruiting and hiring the right people, to analyzing performance, to coaching and counseling.
-There are also seminars devoted to the unique aspects of call center operations such as calculating staff requirements, understanding call center technology, and complying with labor regulations.
+This series is designed to help supervisors, team leads, and managers make the most of their staff's performance.
+Topics range from recruiting and hiring the right people, to analyzing performance, coaching and counseling.
+Additional focus is directed toward the unique aspects of call center operations, such as calculating staffing requirements, understanding call center technology, and complying with labor regulations.

 Don't miss this rare opportunity for your entire supervisory staff to be trained in best practices.